amkelly/amkelly.github.io/sql.md

     Spring	2011	2010-11	2010-11_02-Spring
     Fall	2011	2011-12	2011-12_01-Fall

 This also makes use of the [RIGHT](https://docs.microsoft.com/en-us/sql/t-sql/functions/right-transact-sql?view=sql-server-ver15), [CAST](https://docs.microsoft.com/en-us/sql/t-sql/functions/cast-and-convert-transact-sql?view=sql-server-ver15), and [CONCAT]() functions in MSSQL.
+I'll have to expand the query above into a VIEW, possibly also adding more machine-parsable date column, if needed, so the data can be loaded as a data.
+Worth looking more at PowerBI's heirerarchical data features, which might be of use here, but more so with the Department > Program > Major heirerarchy. (should also distribute these notes accordingly.)

 ## COUNT